michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0086.md

 - n: a person who is unusual
 - n: (astronomy) position of a planet as defined by its angular distance from its perihelion (as observed from the sun)
 ### Family
-anomaly: anomalies, anomalist, anomalous+;anomalous: anomalously, anomalousness
+- anomaly: anomalies, anomalist, anomalous+
+- anomalous: anomalously, anomalousness
 ### Examples
 - Justice Stephen G. Breyer, writing the controlling opinion in that 2014 case, acknowledged Roosevelt’s move, though he called it an anomaly.
 - “Sadly, Mr. Jacobs is no anomaly,” Holder wrote last summer in an opinion piece in the New York Times.